PratikKamble99/python-interview-questions/intermediate.md

 The list [1, 2, 3] is now orphaned — nothing refers to it.
 Garbage Collector will detect this and delete it from memory.

+## Global Interpreter Lock (GIL) in Python
+- The Global Interpreter Lock is a mutex in CPython that ensures only one thread executes Python bytecode at a time.
+- It simplifies memory management and object access by avoiding race conditions.